 More importantly, the Empowerment dimension of emotional response coupled with Gaze Duration was a significant predictor of recall.
 The more the respondents found the image Empowering, and the longer they looked at it, the more this helped to solidify the image in at least their short-term memory.
 The increase in gaze duration on positive images resulted in an increase in the recall of those positive images.
 Similarly, the increase in gaze duration on negative images leads to the increase of recall of negative image.

-studies of visual stimuli ( Onley, Holbrook, & Batra, 1991), has been shown here to be a significant predictor of recall.
+The increases in Empowerment facilitate increases in recall of both positive and negative images.
+Empowerment, often disregarded in advertising and studies of visual stimuli (Onley, Holbrook, & Batra, 1991), has been shown here to be a significant predictor of recall.
 Empowerment is important in facilitating recall of advertising images, regardless of the positive or negative Appeal.
 It appears to be less important that an ad or visual stimulus is positive or negative and more important that it creates a sense of control.
 Whether a positive image or negative stimulus is used is more important to make the viewer of the visual feel in control.
 A positive visual should emote more of a victorious feeling (high Empowerment) than a happy one (low Empowerment); if a negative visual is used, the goal should be to generate more anger (high Empowerment) than fear (low Empowerment).
 Therefore, advertisers and visual designers should do more than simply determine if their ad is liked; they should determine if it makes their target feel more Empowered.